killawabbit/quiltekit/README.md

   <a href="https://github.com/killawabbit/sveltekit-pug-styl#readme" target="_blank">
 </span>

-> Modified [Official SvelteKit Skeleton Template](https://github.com/sveltejs/template) for writing code in Pug.js for markup, CoffeeScript for script and Stylus for style
+> Modified [Official SvelteKit Skeleton Template](https://github.com/sveltejs/template) for writing code in Pug.js for markup and Stylus for style also with TailwindCSS

 ## Features
 Apart from the Official SvelteKit Template Starter this repo has the following features: